micmejia/bible-dump/AMPC/Luke/Luke 8.md

-And a woman who had suffered from a flow of blood for twelve years [^m]_and had spent all her living upon physicians_, and could not be healed by anyone,
+And a woman who had suffered from a flow of blood for twelve years _and had spent all her living upon physicians_, and could not be healed by anyone,